Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Spin gap and finite transition temperature

 Since the exchange parameters strongly depend on $J_H/U$, $\Delta_c/U$, and tight binding parameters, it is useful to obtain experimental inputs to determine some parameters.
 The inelastic neutron scattering experiments and magneto-Raman spectroscopy have reported a spin gap of approximately 0.36 meV at the Brillouin zone (BZ) center $\Gamma$-point.\cite{Chen2018Neutron,CenkerNP2020} This is also consistent with a small anistoropy found in the ferromagnetic resonance experiment\cite{Lee2020PRL}, which is about $0.07$ meV leading to the spin gap of 0.3 meV.

-Based on our spin wave analysis using the $JK\Gamma \Gamma^\prime A_c$ model including the second n.n.
+Based on our spin wave analysis using the $J-K-\Gamma-\Gamma^\prime -A_c$ model including the second n.n.
 DM interaction, the spin wave dispersion $\omega_{\bf k}$ is expressed as $\omega_0 + \rho \; k^2$ around the $\Gamma$-point.
 Here $\omega_0$ and $\rho$ are the spin gap and stiffness, respectively, and they are given by

-The details of the spin wave spectrum is presented in Appendix \ref{apx:spinwave}.
+The details of the linear spin wave theory (LSWT) is presented in Appendix~\ref{apx:spinwave}.

+Kitaev and DM interactions do not generate a gap at the $\Gamma$-point within the LSWT.
+The classical ferromagnetic ground state under the Kitaev and DM terms have a continuous degeneracy, and as a result expanding around this ground state in the LSWT will not result in a spin gap from these terms.
 The spin gap is rather small, as expected because it is originated from a combination of slightly distorted octahedra and SOC, i.e., $\Gamma$, $\Gamma\rq{}$, and $A_c$.
-While tiny, it is essential for a finite $T_c$ in a single layer CrI$_3$.
-In the FM ordered phase, at low temperatures ($T$) the magnons are excited and their number is given by

-Without the spin gap $\omega_0$, $N_s$ diverges in two-dimension at any temperature except $T=0$, i.e., the celebrated Mermin-Wanger theorem.
+While small, it is essential for a finite $T_c$ in a single layer CrI$_3$.
+In the FM ordered phase, at low temperatures the magnons are excited and their number is given by $N_s (T) = \int d^2 k \frac{1}{e^{\beta \omega_{\bf k} } -1} = \frac{\pi}{\beta \rho} \int_{\beta \omega_0} \frac{dx}{e^x-1}.$ Without the spin gap $\omega_0$, $N_s$ diverges in two-dimension at any temperature except $T=0$, i.e., the celebrated Mermin-Wagner theorem\cite{MerminWagnerPRL1966}.
 Thus one can understand the essential role of $\omega_0$ which cuts the divergence, and allows the FM ordering at finite temperatures, as long as $\omega_0 (T)$ remains finite for $T \le T_c$.
-While quantifying the transition temperature requires further analysis including magnon-magnon interactions at finite temperatures, the temperature dependence of $\rho(T)$ and $\omega_0(T)$ from the inelastic neutron scattering measurement\cite{Chen2018Neutron} indicates the crucial role of $\omega_0(T)$ which vanishes at $T_c$.
+While quantifying the transition temperature requires further analysis \cite{MaksimovPRR2020} , the temperature dependence of $\rho(T)$ and $\omega_0(T)$ from the inelastic neutron scattering measurement\cite{Chen2018Neutron} indicates the crucial role of $\omega_0(T)$ which vanishes at $T_c$.

-Another important parameter is the Kitaev interaction $K$, which leads to a gap at the the BZ corner $K$-point known as Dirac gap\cite{Lee2020PRL}, reported in the neutron scattering.\cite{Chen2018Neutron,Chen2020Neutron} However, the second n.n.
-DM term also generates the Dirac gap.\cite{Chen2018Neutron,Chen2020Neutron} Note that neither contribute to the spin gap at $\Gamma$-point.
-We would like to point out that $\Gamma$ and $\Gamma^\prime$ also play a part in the Dirac gap as shown in Eq.(\ref{diracgap}).
-Further analysis on the individual role of $K$ and DM interactions remain to be resolved in future studies.
+Another important parameter is the Kitaev interaction $K$, which leads to a gap at the the BZ corner $K$-point known as the Dirac gap\cite{Lee2020PRL}, reported in the neutron scattering.\cite{Chen2018Neutron,Chen2020Neutron} However, the second n.n.
+DM term also generates the Dirac gap.\cite{Chen2018Neutron,Chen2020Neutron} We would like to point out that $\Gamma$ and $\Gamma^\prime$ also play a part in the Dirac gap as shown in Eq.~(\ref{diracgap}).
+Estimating the Kitaev interaction by an independent experimental measurement and further analysis on the individual role of the Kitaev and DM interactions remain to be resolved in future studies.